fatalxiao/vivy/README.md

 });
 ```

-3. Use `bindModelActionCreators` to create an action dispatcher
+4. Use `bindModelActionCreators` to create an action dispatcher.

 ```js
 import {bindModelActionCreators} from 'vivy';